athomasq/athomasq.github.io/essays/a-data-framework-for-covid-19.md

 And it doesn't end there.
 The very conditions necessary for small businesses to remain closed for 4 months (lockdowns, shelter-in-place, social distancing) are also likely to diminish the spread of the virus, buying time for healthcare system responses (fast test-and-trace, more ventilators and PPE, vaccines and treatment) that will lead to a long term "solution" or at least a stable equilibrium.
 Meanwhile if small businesses do fail in large numbers, we may see even more aggressive government support.
 Both of these *decrease* the probability of the third domino falling, even as the second domino teeters.

 Then again, governments may react to the possibility of a small business apocalypse by rescinding lockdown orders, which would mitigate the immediate economic effects but at the risk of pushing on the third domino via a Q3 resurgence in cases and fatalities.

+The thing to watch out for here is positive feedback loops.
+Most of the dynamics associated with COVID-19 are negative feedback.
+Worse expected outcomes typically prompt stronger preemptive measures, which ameliorate those very outcomes.
+(And vice versa).
+But if that's not the case -- if bad news begets further bad news -- you can have cascading failures.
+Financial systems are very familiar with this dynamic (Ponzi schemes, bank runs, short squeezes), but the example of northern Italy suggests that it can happen in healthcare systems as well.

 <br/>